Mid-Air Drawing of Curves on 3D Surfaces in Virtual Reality: Conclusion

 \subsubsection{Raycast Projections}

-View-centric projection in 2D interfaces project points from the screen along a ray from the eye through the screen point, to where the ray first intersects the 3D object.
+View-centric projection in 2D interfaces projects points from the screen along a ray from the eye through the screen point, to where the ray first intersects the 3D object.
 In an immersive setting, raycast approaches similarly use a ray emanating from the 3D stroke point to intersect 3D objects.
 This ray $(\bo, \bd)$ with origin $\bo$ and direction $\bd$ can be defined in a number of ways.
-Similar to pointing behavior, {\it Occlude} defines this ray from the eye through the controller origin (also the stroke point, Figure~\ref{fig:historyFree}a) $\left(\bc_i, (\bc_i - \bh_i) / \|\bc_i - \bh_i\|\right)$.
+Similar to pointing behaviour, \emph{occlude} defines this ray from the eye through the controller origin (Figure~\ref{fig:historyFree}a) $\left(\bc_i, (\bc_i - \bh_i) / \|\bc_i - \bh_i\|\right)$.
 If the ray intersects $\CM$, then the closest intersection to $\bp_i$ defines $\bq_i$.
 In case of no intersection, $\bp_i$ is ignored in defining the projected curve, i.e., $\bq_i$ is marked undefined and the projected curve connects $\bq_{i-1}$ to $\bq_{i+1}$ (or the proximal index points on either side of $i$ for which projections are defined).
-The {\it Spraycan} approach treats the controller like a spraycan, defining the ray like a nozzle direction in the local space of the controller (Figure~\ref{fig:historyFree}b).
+The \emph{spraycan} approach treats the controller like a spraycan, defining the ray like a nozzle direction in the local space of the controller (Figure~\ref{fig:historyFree}b).
 For example the ray could be defined as $(\bc_i, \mathbf{f}_i)$, where the nozzle $\mathbf{f}_i = \Cc_i\cdot [0, 0, 1]^T$ is the controller's local z-axis (or \emph{forward} direction).
-Alternately, {\it Head-centric} projection can define the ray using the HMD's view direction as $(\bh_i, \Ch_i\cdot [0, 0, 1]^T)$ (Figure~\ref{fig:historyFree}c).
+Alternately, \emph{head-centric} projection can define the ray using the HMD's view direction as $(\bh_i, \Ch_i\cdot [0, 0, 1]^T)$ (Figure~\ref{fig:historyFree}c).

-{\bf Pros and Cons:} The strengths of raycasting are: a predictable visual/proprioceptive sense of ray direction; a spatially continuous mapping between user input and projection rays; and AR/VR scenarios where it is difficult or undesirable to reach and draw close to the virtual object.
-The biggest limitation of raycast projection stems from the controller/HMD-based ray direction being completely agnostic of the shape or location of the 3D object.
-Projected curves can consequently be very different in shape and size from drawn strokes, and ill-defined for stroke points with no ray-object intersection.
+{\bf Pros and Cons:} The strengths of raycasting are: a predictable visual/proprioceptive sense of ray direction; a spatially continuous mapping between user input and projection rays; and scenarios where it is difficult or undesirable to reach and draw close to the virtual object.
+Its biggest limitation stems from the controller/HMD-based ray direction being completely agnostic of the shape or location of the 3D object.
+Projected curves can consequently be very different in shape and size from drawn strokes (Figure~\ref{fig:contextFreeProblems}a--b), and ill-defined for stroke points with no ray-object intersection.